 In any community, including that of scholars and professors, differences of opinion and misunderstandings arise, and provisions must be made for resolution of grievances.

-To appeal your admission decision, contact the Center for Distance Learning.
+To appeal your admission decision, contact the Office of Professional Program Support.

 Academic Appeals Committee

-Students with reinstatement difficulties may appeal in writing to the University of Wisconsin-Platteville Appeals Committee.
-If the written appeal is denied, personal appeals may be made by appointment through the Center for Distance Learning.
-Please note: if a student has been dismissed more than once, the student may be required to appeal in person or video conferencing.
+Students with admission, readmission, or reinstatement difficulties may appeal in writing to the Admission and Academic Appeals Committee.
+If the written appeal is denied, personal appeals may be made by appointment through the Registrar’s Office.
+Please note: if a student has been dismissed more than once, the student will be required to appeal in person or video conferencing.
+No written appeal is allowed.
+The committee will study the case and advise the Director of Admission, Registrar, or Provost as to the proper solutions.

 Academic Concerns Related to Course Grades